GregOwen/GregOwen.github.io/_posts/2019-10-23-chocolate-orange-almond-cake.md

 So right before the Prolific Oven closed, I bought one of the last Chocolate Orange Almond Cakes.
 I took the cake home, sliced it into pieces, and then, like a science fiction author desperately trying to write himself out of a corner by throwing in a last-ditch attempt at cryopreservation, I froze the pieces so that I might one day attempt to revive it through as-yet-unknown methods.

 A few months later, I finally had time to thaw some of the slices and devlop a clone.
 And I'm happy to report that it worked!
 It's not perfect, but it's really close - close enough to taste, emotionally, like the original.
-Here it is, along with some research notes.
+Here it is, along with some research notes[^amazon-affiliate-notice].

 # Overview